mikep79/solo-project/README.md

 Create README with detailed steps, plan database structure.
 Simplify Create User page and Home pages to plain templates.
 Research: how to get Calendar selector on page.
 Create Events (view  all) page and connect with controllers and services.
 Create Schema file.
 10-16 Mon   DONE!

 Look into deleting a field from mongoDB if field length reaches 0.
 Connect server to Mongo database.
 Create GET req for all database events to display on DOM.
 Create basic append format.
-Research: how to arrange chronologically, angular.js styling.
+Research: how to arrange chronologically.
-10-17 Tues
+10-17 Tues DONE!

 Create User Home page.
-Work out POST req for adding an event.
-Research activity types, and common accessibility needs.
+Work out POST req for adding an event (using info pg?).
+Research activity types, and common accessibility needs, angular.js styling
 10-18 Wed

 Secure icons for activities/needs.
 Develop Create Event page, connect to POST req and controller/service.